Jonathan Ruvalcaba: 2021

 Ruvalcaba participated in the final Tokyo 2020 qualifier, the FINA Diving World Cup held in Tokyo, Japan where he flew from his training facility since 2019, located in León, Guanajuato, Mexico.
 In the 10m platform competition, he scored 372.30 and did not make it to the semifinals, ranking in the 23th position.
 In the synchronised 3m springboard with Frandiel Gómez, he ranked 13th and did not make it to the final.
 In the synchronised 10m platform he ranked 14th with Gómez.
 In the 3m springboard he ranked 14th with a 401.90 mark in the preliminary, was 11th with 403.50 in the semifinals and finally ending up in sixth place with a 415.70 mark.

 He achieved his dream of making it to Olympics when he secured a spot for his performance in the Men's 3 m springboard, when he qualified to the semifinals among the best 14 athletes.

 Was one of the 64 athletes that represented the Dominican Republic at the 2020 Summer Olympics.
 He competed in the 3 metre springboard.

+2023

+At the 2023 Central American and Caribbean Games he won the silver medal in both 1 m and 3 m springboard.